Linda Rosenstock: Early career

 Linda Rosenstock was born in New York City in 1950.
 She studied psychology, receiving an A.B. from Brandeis University in Waltham, Massachusetts.
-She continued her education at Johns Hopkins University in Baltimore where she studied medicine and public health simultaneously.
 In 1977 she received her M.D. from the Johns Hopkins School of Medicine and M.P.H. from the Johns Hopkins School of Public Health.

 With both an M.D. and M.P.H., Rosenstock opted to emphasize public health over clinical health, expressing a desire reach as many people as possible.
 She articulated this decision later, saying "Who wouldn't want to improve health for thousands or millions at a time?"

 Rosenstock began post-graduate training at the University of Washington, completing her residency in 1980.
 She continued on at the university as a chief resident in primary care internal medicine.
 She was a Robert Wood Johnson Clinical Scholar from 1980 to 1982.
 In 1993, Rosenstock attained the rank of full professor in the Department of Medicine at the University of Washington, and professor in the Department of Environmental Health in the School of Public Health and Community Medicine.
 Over this time, she published numerous articles and three books.
 From 1993 to 1994, Rosenstock chaired the United Auto Workers/General Motors Occupational Health Advisory Board.